EDCD/EDDI/EliteDangerousSpeechResponder/Help.md

 This function will provide full information for a station given its name.

-StationDetails() takes two arguments of the station ane the starsystem of the station.
+StationDetails() takes two arguments of the station and the starsystem of the station.

 Common usage of this is to provide further information about a station's capabilities, for example:

     Jameson Memorial is {StationDetails("Jameson Memorial", "Shinrarta Dezhra").distancefromstar} light seconds from the main star.

+### MaterialDetails()

+This function will provide full information for a material given its name.

+MaterialDetails() takes a single argument of the material for which you want more information.

+Common usage of this is to provide further information about a material, for example:

+    Iron is a {MaterialDetails("Iron").rarity.name} material.

 ### SuperpowerDetails()